wysiwyz/project-cyber-monday/README.md

 ### Q8

+Use context: `kubectl config use-context workload-prod`

-The Kubernetes Dashboard is installed in Namespace kubernetes-dashboard and is configured to:
+The Kubernetes Dashboard is installed in Namespace `kubernetes-dashboard` and is configured to:

 1. Allow users to "skip login"